Gang-Huang/Median/README.md

 ##Amount of calculation

 Say the the number of the payments is `n`, then the amount of the calculation cannot be less than `n` because it must travel through all the payments.
 But the subloop will stop while there are two back-to-back payments whose dates are without 60 seconds to the `clock`.
 So obviously, the amount calculation is far less than `n square`.
 In fact, it is somehow up to the intervals of these payments.
 If the dates are close, the calculation will be big up to `n square`, otherwise, it can be small as `n`.
+For the biggest data whose size is over 1700, the programming will cost a few minutes.